Wolf-Fivousix/Racket/README.md

 ## Technologies
   * React/Redux on the Frontend.
+    * React Hooks for simplified logic.
+    * YouTube video embedding with React-Youtube.
   * Ruby on Rails on the Backend.
+    * Live chatting with Web Sockets implemented by Action Cable.
   * PostgreSQL Data Base.

 Servers, Channels, Messages are all CRUD